 - Share that grades represent more than grade-level mastery and that they are just one piece of the bigger picture.
 For example: - " Grades often include effort and/or progress good grades can come from participating in class, turning in homework, and/or showing significant improvement over time.
-Though a student may have made progress, it's possible they may still be below the grade-level standard. - " By sharing multiple measures classroom and home observations, end-of-year benchmark tests, classwork, and grades families can know exactly which skills to focus on.
-Based on this full picture of progress, let families know you want to help them make a plan for summer learning. - Conversations like this are deeply personal.
+Though a student may have made progress, it's possible they may still be below the grade-level standard. - " By sharing multiple measures classroom and home observations, benchmark tests, classwork, and grades - families can know exactly which skills to focus on.
+Based on this full picture of progress, let families know you want to team up with them to make a learning plan for their child. - Conversations like this are deeply personal.
 Authentically listen to what parents have to say and validate all that they are already doing to support their child's learning.